DeNederlandscheBank/data-quality-rules/README.rst

         :target: https://github.com/DeNederlandscheBank/dsolvency2-rules/blob/master/LICENSE
         :alt: License

-This is the Data Quality Repository for Solvency 2 reporting templates.
+This is the Data Quality Rules repository for the Solvency 2 quantitative reporting templates (QRTs).
+In this repository De Nederlandsche Bank publishes additional validation rules to improve the data quality of the QRTs.

-It is part of the iForum pilot 'Data Quality Rules'.
+This repository is part of the iForum pilot 'Data Quality Rules'.

 Want to know more?
 Please contact P.M.Willems@dnb.nl